dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 - end_lng
 - member_casual

-To prepare the data for processing, I imported it into the pgAdmin environment by creating a new table trip_data and copying the trip data from 12 CSV files to the created table.
+To prepare the data for processing, I imported it into the pgAdmin environment by creating a new table trip_data and copying the data from 12 CSV files to the created table.

 ## Process